DETAILED ACTION

 Alberts teaches of an analogous method of obtaining a measurement of cognitive performance in an individual (Abstract, para.
 [0002]), including obtaining a measure of multiple activity parameters (Fig. 2, para.
 [0055]).
 Alberts further teaches calculating a percentile rank score for each cognitive domain on the basis of baseline measurements obtained from a population of healthy individuals (Fig. 2, element 60, para.
 [0059-0060]); and computing a functional impairment score for the individual on the basis of the individual’s percentile rank scores for the cognitive domains (para.
 [0059-0060]).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method taught by modified Sano to additionally include calculating a percentile rank score for each cognitive domain on the basis of baseline measurements obtained from a population of healthy individuals; and computing a functional impairment score for the individual on the basis of the individual’s percentile rank scores for the cognitive domains, as taught by Alberts.
 This is because Alberts teaches characterizing the cognitive performance based on percentile scores of normal function is a suitable evaluation method for cognitive abilities of the patient, and allows for a combined score to be calculated (para.
 [0059-0060]).

-Regarding claim 2, modified Sano discloses method as claimed in claim 1, wherein the measurements are obtained using an app on an electronic portable device (Fig. 1, Fig. 4, para.
+Regarding claim 2, modified Sano discloses method as claimed in claim 1, wherein the measures are obtained using an app on an electronic portable device (Fig. 1, Fig. 4, para.
 [0066], “tablet computer or a table terminal that is equipped with a touch panel sensor … application program”).

-Regarding claim 8, modified Sano discloses a method as claimed in claim 2, wherein a system configured to receive said measurements and compute the functional impairment score and/or the composite score is remote from the electronic portable device or user device (Fig. 25, element 102, para.
+Regarding claim 8, modified Sano discloses a method as claimed in claim 2, wherein a system configured to receive said measures and compute the functional impairment score and/or a composite score is remote from the electronic portable device or user device (Fig. 25, element 102, para.
 [0223-0227], “server device … function of receiving … data of the body movement … evaluating the cognitive impairment degree of the subject …”).

 Regarding claim 14, modified Sano discloses a method as claimed in claim 2, wherein all eight of the activity parameters are measured (see the rejection of claim 1 above).